veeraalt/portfolio/README.md

 ## Getting started

 You can run this app locally by following these steps:

 - Clone this repository
 - Run `npm install` to install the dependencies
 - Run `npm start` to start the app in `localhost:3000` in the browser

+## Styling

+Pure CSS is mostly used for styling.

+[Material UI](https://mui.com/) is also used to ensure the accessibility of more complex components, such as alerts that pop up when the contact form is submitted.